 - Results are returned by phone approximately 72 hours after testing, but test results are not guaranteed to be returned in this time frame.
 We ask that you do not call us for a test result, we will call you as soon as your result is available.

 - Repeat COVID-19 testing for positive tests is not performed.
 Please call 603-589-3456 if your employer is requiring a negative COVID-19 test after testing positive.

 Clinic Cancellation Policy

-For the health and safety of both staff and community, the Nashua DPHCS COVID-19 Testing Clinics will be cancelled or suspended if strong winds, heavy rain, lightening, thunder, or other extreme weather is forecast during the time of scheduled clinics.
+For the health and safety of our staff and community, the Nashua DPHCS COVID-19 Testing Clinics will be cancelled or suspended if strong winds, heavy rain, lightening, thunder, ice, snow, or other extreme weather is forecast during the time of scheduled clinics.
 Our staff will make every attempt to notify those with appointments and those who want to attend clinics of the cancellations.
-Information about the cancellation or suspension of testing clinics and upcoming scheduled clinics will also be posted on our social media accounts and here on our website.
-If you have any questions, please call the Nashua COVID-19 Hotline at 603-589-3456, available Monday through Friday from 8 a.m. to 5 p.m.
+Information about the cancellation or suspension of testing clinics will be posted here on our website and on our social media accounts.
+If you have any questions, call the Nashua COVID-19 Hotline at 603-589-3456, available Monday through Friday from 8 a.m. to 5 p.m.

 Additional Testing Sites

 - Location: Southern New Hampshire Medical Center West Campus (29 Northwest Blvd., Nashua)

 - To schedule an appointment, call 603-577-CARE (2273), Option 1

 - Location: Main Hospital Campus (172 Kinsley St., Nashua)